pat-earl/faculty-page/src/teaching/2020-2021/223-adv-sci-program/hw/hw5.md

 Figure 2:

-* horizontal bar chart of the top 10 most voted movies.
+* horizontal bar chart of the top 10 movies based on number of votes.
-* ten evenly spaced tick marks on the x axis from lowest top 10 votes to most.
+* The movie with the most votes should be at the top of the chart.
-* appropriate labels on the x and y axes
+* appropriate labels on the x and y axes.
-* appropriate title
+* appropriate title.

 ## Submission